vuepress-theme-hope/vuepress-theme-hope-v1/docs/md-enhance/src/config.md

 - Type: `number`
 - Default: `500`

-he delay of operating dom, in ms.
+The delay of operating dom, in ms.

 ::: tip